 Medco Energi has come a long way in a short time since it started as an oil drilling service company in 1980, Meta Epsi Pribumi Drilling Company (MEDCO).

-Founded by Mr. Arifin Panigoro, Medco Energi is a trailblazer ever since its beginning.
+Founded by Mr. Arifin Panigoro, Medco Energi was a visionary and a trailblazer ever since its beginning.

 The Acquisition of Stanvac Indonesia